SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 ```

 ### History Event Designators
-History expansion may be utilised to reuse previously typed words or commands.
+History expansion may be utilized to reuse previously typed words or commands.
 Such expressions are of the general form `!<event_designator>(:<word_designator>)`, where `event_designator` would select an entry in the shell history, and `word_designator` would select a word (or a range of words) from that entry.

 | Event designator | effect                      |